perltidy/perltidy/BUGS.md

 statements are also particularly vulnerable to unusual line breaks and whitespace.
 This type of error should not normally occur in practice, but if it does it should be easy to fix the problem by rerunning perltidy with more normal parameters or by manually changing whitespace or newlines.

 ## The Pod:Html module has some bugs

-For the most part Pod::Html works very well and is very convenient because it part of the standard Perl distribution.
+Perltidy uses the module Pod::Html, and for the most part it works very well and is very convenient because it part of the standard Perl distribution.
 But for example the following line

     =item B<< <Deck> = Session->new_cflt_deck; >>